Foresight Social-aware Reinforcement Learning for Robot Navigation: APPROACH

 \subsection{Training the Policy}

-We use the socially attention network proposed in \cite{8794134} to realize the value function.
-By a self-attention mechanism, the network can aggregate the pairwise human-robot interactions as well as human-human interactions.
-The former interactions can be modeled explicitly and the latter interactions are encoded in coarse-grained local maps.
-The value network in training process can be divided into two stages.
-First, we initialize the value network $V$ via imitation learning by collecting 3k episodes demonstrations based on the ORCA\cite{10.1007/978-3-642-19457-3_1} policy, which is trained by Adam optimizer\cite{kingma2017adam} with 50 epochs and learning rate 0.01.
-Then, we adopt the RL method to train the value network with the above-mentioned reward functions via a standard V-learning algorithm.
-For 10k episodes, the learning rate is 0.0001 and the discount factor $\gamma$ is 0.9.
-The greedy policy is adopted with the exploration rate decaying linearly from 0.5 to 0.1 in the first 4k episodes and remaining at 0.1 for the rest of the 6k episodes.
+We train the policy using the proposed reward via a deep V-learning algorithm \cite{8794134}.
+The training process can be divided into two stages.
+First, the policy is initialized via imitation learning by collecting 3000 episodes demonstrations based on the ORCA \cite{10.1007/978-3-642-19457-3_1} policy, which is trained using the Adam optimizer\cite{kingma2017adam} with 50 epochs and a learning rate of 0.01.
+Then, the policy is refined based on the proposed reward functions with the learning rate set to 0.0001.
+In addition, the discount factor $\gamma$ is 0.9.
+In a greedy fashion, the exploration rate decays linearly from 0.5 to 0.1 in the first 4000 episodes and remains at 0.1 for another 6000 episodes.
+We assume that the robot has nonholonomic kinematics, which is a constraint on the rotation angle.
+The robot's velocity is exponentially discretized into 5 speeds between (0, $V_{pref}$] and 10 headings spaced between $[-\pi/8,\pi/8]$.

-\section{Experiments}
+\section{EXPERIMENTS}